Taylor Trammell: Seattle Mariners

 On August 30, 2020, the Padres traded Trammell, Ty France, Andrés Muñoz, and Luis Torrens to the Seattle Mariners for Austin Nola, Dan Altavilla, and Austin Adams.
-On November 20, 2020, Trammell was added to the 40-man roster.
+On November 20, Trammell was added to the 40-man roster.

-Trammell made his MLB debut for the Mariners on April 1, 2021 playing center field against the San Francisco Giants.
-In his debut he was walked twice, including drawing a bases loaded walk in the bottom of the eighth inning for his first MLB RBI.
-Trammell collected his first hit on April 3, an RBI double that scored Evan White, in the bottom of the fourth inning.
-He appeared in 51 games for Seattle in his rookie campaign, slashing .160/.256/.359 with 8 home runs and 18 RBI.
-In 2022, Trammell played in 43 games for the big league club, but again struggled to a .196/.284/.402 slash with 4 home runs and 10 RBI.
+Trammell made his MLB debut for the Mariners on April 1, 2021, playing center field against the San Francisco Giants.
+In his debut he was walked twice, including drawing a bases loaded walk in the bottom of the eighth inning for his first major league RBI.
+Trammell collected his first hit on April 3, an RBI double (off Logan Webb) that scored Evan White, in the bottom of the fourth inning.
+He hit his first MLB home run off Michael Pineda of the Minnesota Twins on April 10 and appeared in 51 games for Seattle in his rookie campaign, slashing .160/.256/.359 with eight home runs and 18 RBI.
+In 2022, he played in 43 games for the big league club, but again struggled to a .196/.284/.402 slash with four home runs and 10 RBI.

-On February 15, 2023, it was announced that Trammell would undergo surgery to repair a broken hamate bone in his right hand.
-He had suffered the injury after being struck in the hand in a late offseason workout, with the break coming with a recovery time of 6-7 weeks.
+Before the 2023 season, Trammell underwent surgery to repair a broken hamate bone in his right hand that he suffered after being struck in the hand in a late offseason workout.
+He was activated off the injured list on April 30 and in his return, hit a grand slam off Chris Bassitt of the Toronto Blue Jays.
+In 22 games for Seattle, he batted .130/.286/.326 with three home runs and 11 RBI.
+On March 28, 2024, Trammell was designated for assignment after failing to make Seattle's Opening Day roster.

+Los Angeles Dodgers

+On April 2, 2024, Trammell was claimed off waivers by the Los Angeles Dodgers.
+He had six at-bats in five games for the Dodgers with three strikeouts and was designated for assignment on April 16.

+New York Yankees

+On April 18, 2024, Trammell was claimed off waivers by the New York Yankees.
+In five games for the Yankees, he was used primarily as a defensive replacement, and singled in his only at–bat.
+Trammell was designated for assignment by New York on May 4.
+He cleared waivers and was sent outright to the Triple–A Scranton/Wilkes-Barre RailRiders on May 7.
+As he appeared for both the Yankees and Dodgers in the 2024 season, he was guaranteed a World Series ring from the 2024 World Series regardless of who won.
+After the season ended, the Yankees re-added Trammell to their 40-man roster.

+Houston Astros

+On November 4, 2024, the Yankees traded Trammell to the Houston Astros in exchange for cash considerations.